 When she was 5 months old, they took Tenen to another consult with Dr. Lotsikas – who had moved to Care Veterinary Center in Frederick – a lucky stroke for the Bracewell’s who were pleased that Tenen’s care could be handled close to home.

-Dr. Lotsikas said it was time to start looking into a prosthetic.
-He referred the family to Derrick Campana, CO, and the team at Animal Orthocare, LLC.
+Dr. Lotsikas said it was time to start looking into a Partial Limb Prosthetic.
+He referred the family to the team at Animal Ortho Care.
 “We were really excited for her that there were these options,” says Keri.
 “We had no idea how expensive it was going to be.
 Thought it was going to be in thousands.
 We were lucky that it wasn’t.”

-The Bracewell’s took Tenen to Animal Orthocare’s office in Chantilly, Va., where Derrick explained to them what the prosthetics looked like and how they worked, offering suggestions about what type he thought would work for their dog.
+The Bracewell’s took Tenen to Animal Ortho Care’s office, where the AOC Team explained to them what the prosthetics looked like and how they worked, offering suggestions about what type he thought would work for their dog.

-Keri says Derrick was very knowledgeable about the anatomy of their dog’s leg and the physics and science behind how the prosthetic would work.
-He walked them through the entire process, answering questions and putting the family at ease.
+Keri says the AOC Team was very knowledgeable about the anatomy of their dog’s leg and the physics and science behind how the prosthetic would work.
+They walked them through the entire process, answering questions and putting the family at ease.
 “It was amazing.
 It was easy.
 They’re friendly.
 They’re open.
 It was very relaxing,”

-Keri says of working with Animal Orthocare.
-“You sort of go into this situation with a little hesitancy and some anxiety … Derrick makes you feel like it’s no big deal.”
+Keri says of working with Animal Ortho Care.
+“You sort of go into this situation with a little hesitancy and some anxiety … the AOC Team makes you feel like it’s no big deal.”
 He gave the Bracewells confidence that they were going to be successful and that Tenen would be happy.

 The next question was about how Tenen would take to her new leg.